 Coronary Artery Calcium Scoring Reveals Early-Stage Heart Disease

 Are you a heart attack waiting to happen?
-With a simple X-ray procedure that takes between five and 10 minutes to complete, you'll be able to know the answer.
+With a simple X-ray procedure that takes between five and 10 minutes to complete, you can know the answer.

-“Atherosclerotic cardiovascular disease is the major cause of heart attacks leading to one in three deaths in the U.S.,” says cardiologist George Farah, MD.
+“Atherosclerotic cardiovascular disease is the major cause of heart attacks leading to one in three deaths in the United States,” says cardiologist George Farah, MD.
 “Robust clinical evidence suggests that calcium scoring is the most useful tool in predicting a patient’s risk of cardiovascular death, myocardial infarction and stroke.”

-According to Dr. Farah, the test looks for specks of calcium – or calcifications – in the walls of the coronary arteries, while you lie inside a computed tomography (CT) imaging machine.
+The test looks for specks of calcium – or calcifications – in the walls of the coronary arteries, while you lie inside a computed tomography (CT) imaging machine, Dr. Farah says.
 Calcifications are an early sign of coronary artery disease.

 The CT images shows the presence and extent of calcium deposits in plaque on the walls of your heart’s arteries.
 Scores can range from: